peter1357908/Ren-chan/README.md

 1. fill in the `Discord Stuff` section of [config.env](config.env).
 The bot token can be obtained through (SETTINGS -> Bot \[-> Reset Token\])
 ### Google Sheets Stuff
 1. set up a [Google Cloud project](https://console.cloud.google.com/).
 [Enable Google Sheets API access](https://console.cloud.google.com/apis/library/sheets.googleapis.com), and "Create Credentials" for a service account (no need to give it access to the project).
 Generate a JSON key for that service account and save it as `gs_service_account.json` in the [root directory]
-1. make a suitable Google Spreadsheet ([example](https://docs.google.com/spreadsheets/d/1pXlGjyz165S62-3-4ZXxit4Ci0yW8piVfbVObtjg7Is/edit?usp=sharing)) and share the Spreadsheet with that service account.
+1. make a suitable Google Spreadsheet ([example](https://docs.google.com/spreadsheets/d/1pXlGjyz165S62-3-4ZXxit4Ci0yW8piVfbVObtjg7Is/edit?usp=sharing))
+1. share the Spreadsheet with that service account.
 1. fill in the `Google Sheets Stuff` section of [config.env](config.env)

 ## Running the bot